Fetch The Sun's Outdoor Dog Adventures: Running With Your Dog

 Preparation is everything when it comes to running with your dog.
 Before you hit the pavement together, take some time to get organized.
 These tips will ensure that both you and your furry friend have a safe and enjoyable run.

 First things first, make sure you have all the necessary supplies.
 Pack water bottles, poop bags, treats, a leash, and anything else you might need during your run.
-The two most important items are a harness and a leash.
+The two most important items are a good, comfortable harness and a leash.
 A harness provides safety and comfort for your pup, while the leash keeps them close to you at all times.
 Choose a harness that fits properly and is comfortable for your dog's breed and size.
+And choose a leash that's going to be comfortable in your hands.

 Essential Gear for Running With Your Dog